stefanpabstme/KackCoin/doc/README.md

-MagnaCoin Core
+KackCoin Core
 =====================

 Setup
 ---------------------
-[MagnaCoin Core](http://magnacoin.org/wallet) is the original MGN client and it builds the backbone of the network.
+[KackCoin Core](http://stefanpabst.me/wallet) is the original MGN client and it builds the backbone of the network.
 However, it downloads and stores the entire history of MGN transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------